 Medications to Treat Psoriatic Arthritis

 Most people who have psoriatic arthritis take a regular medication to keep joint inflammation, pain, and swelling under control.
 Some medications help with both psoriatic arthritis and psoriasis symptoms.

-- Nonsteroidal anti-inflammatory drugs (NSAIDs such as ibuprofen, naproxen, and Celebrex), can help with joint pain and swelling.
-These medications may relieve symptoms but do not change the biologic processes of the disease.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, and Celebrex, can help with joint pain and swelling.
+These medications may relieve symptoms but do not change the biologic processes of the disease itself.

 In This Article:

 Disease-modifying anti-rheumatic medications (DMARDs) suppress the immune system (psoriatic arthritis is an auto-immune disease).
 Examples of DMARDs include methotrexate, which may also help skin symptoms; sulfasalazine; antimalarials; azathioprine; leflunomide; and cyclosporine A.

 Biologic medications are technically a subset of DMARDs.
 Biologics prevent specific proteins in the body from participating in the inflammatory process.
 By doing so, biologics reduce inflammation and potentially stop the disease process.